Loading...

 HOA files Complaint in circuit court.
 You receive:

-Your action: Hire attorney immediately.
-File Answer with affirmative defenses (procedural violations, selective enforcement, mediation not attempted, etc.).
+Your action: Hire an attorney immediately.
+File your Answer with affirmative defenses (defects in the underlying fine, selective enforcement, lien or accounting errors, payments already made, etc.).

 Both sides exchange documents and information: